Cuban rapper Chocolate MC found guilty in murder-for-hire plot against man accused of killing El Taiger - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “Three posts, two offers, one life,” said a prosecutor.

-Prosecutors say he discussed a bounty of $20,000 and solicited a hit on Galloso on the internet.
+Prosecutors said he discussed a bounty of $20,000 and solicited a hit on Galloso on the internet.

 “Yosvanis Sierra Hernandez, the defendant, Chocolate MC, put a hit on Damian Valdez Galloso’s life.
 The defendant wanted Damian to be stabbed in the hall, to be gutted,” said a prosecutor.